-- The requirement to invest at least 51% of assets in securities with positive environmental and/or social characteristics. - The values and norms based screening to implement full exclusions in relation to issuers that are involved in manufacturing controversial weapons and applying maximum revenue, production or distribution percentage thresholds to others that are involved in thermal coal and tobacco. - The requirement for all issuers in the portfolio to follow good governance practices.
+- The requirement to invest at least 51% of assets in securities with positive environmental and/or social characteristics. - The values and norms based screening to implement full exclusions in relation to issuers that are involved in certain activities such as manufacturing controversial weapons and applying maximum revenue, production or distribution percentage thresholds to others such as those that are involved in thermal coal and tobacco. - The requirement for all issuers in the portfolio to follow good governance practices.

 The Sub-Fund also commits to investing at least 10% of assets in Sustainable Investments.